-The Reliability Pricing Model (RPM) Capacity Market is a forward-looking, annual, locational market, with a must offer requirement for Existing Generation Capacity Resources and mandatory participation by load, with performance incentives, that includes clear market power mitigation rules and that permits the direct participation of demand-side resources.4
+The Reliability Pricing Model (RPM) Capacity Market is a forward-looking, annual, locational market, with a must offer requirement for Existing Generation Capacity Resources and mandatory participation by load, with performance incentives, that includes clear market power mitigation rules and that permits the direct participation of demand-side resources.

 Under RPM, capacity obligations are annual.
 Base Residual Auctions (BRA) are held for Delivery Years that are three years in the future.
-Effective with the 2012/2013 Delivery Year, First, Second and Third Incremental Auctions (IA) are held for each Delivery Year.5 Prior to the 2012/2013 Delivery Year, the Second Incremental Auction was conducted if PJM determined that an unforced capacity resource shortage exceeded 100 MW of unforced capacity due to a load forecast
+Effective with the 2012/2013 Delivery Year, First, Second and Third Incremental Auctions

-1 The values stated in this report for the RTO and LDAs refer to the aggregate level including all nested LDAs unless otherwise specified.
+The values stated in this report for the RTO and LDAs refer to the aggregate level including all nested LDAs unless otherwise specified.
 For example, RTO values include the entire PJM market and all LDAs.
 Rest of RTO values are RTO values net of nested LDA values.

-2 In the 2008/2009 RPM Third Incremental Auction, 18 participants in the RTO market passed the TPS test.
+In the 2008/2009 RPM Third Incremental Auction, 18 participants in the RTO market passed the TPS test.
 In the 2018/2019 RPM Second Incremental Auction, 35 participants in the RTO market passed the test.

-3 In the 2012/2013 RPM Base Residual Auction, six participants included in the incremental supply of EMAAC passed the TPS test.
+In the 2012/2013 RPM Base Residual Auction, six participants included in the incremental supply of EMAAC passed the TPS test.
 In the 2014/2015 RPM Base Residual Auction, seven participants in the incremental supply in MAAC passed the TPS test.

-4 The terms PJM Region, RTO Region and RTO are synonymous in this report and include all capacity within the PJM footprint.
+The terms PJM Region, RTO Region and RTO are synonymous in this report and include all capacity within the PJM footprint.